-- 1) Seek assignment of available part-time teachers in your building for subbing at the per diem rate. - 2) Seek paraprofessional volunteers who are qualified to substitute and hold a substitute permit. - 3) Recall "Sub Administrator" back to his/her classroom and reassign their substitute teacher to uncovered classroom within building or within district. - 4) Seek available building administrators, Athletic Directors, Assistant Principals, Deans from within the building to cover classrooms. - 5) Elementary only: Divide up the classroom that doesn't have a substitute there will also be a mutually agreed upon plan on how this division will occur.
+- 1. Employees who are called to District PD during the work day shall remain in their classrooms or return to their buildings when no subs are available to cover their classrooms.
+This is to maintain an appropriate learning environment for all students. - 2.
+Seek assignment of available part-time teachers in your building for subbing at the per diem rate. - 3.
+Seek paraprofessional volunteers who are qualified to substitute and hold a substitute permit. - 4.
+Recall "Sub Administrator" back to his/her classroom and reassign their substitute teacher to uncovered classroom within building or within district. - 5.
+Seek available building administrators, Athletic Directors, Assistant Principals, Deans from within the building to cover classrooms. - 6.
+Elementary only: Divide up the classroom that doesn't have a substitute there will also be a mutually agreed upon plan on how this division will occur.
 Class size must remain below or at the contractual limits.

-The following teachers are not subject to Substitute Emergency recall:
+The following teachers are not subject to Substitute Emergency recall or called to substitute:

-- Teachers on student field trips

-- Teachers on personal days

-- Teachers using sick days (including funeral/bereavement)

-- Teachers on jury duty/court appearances
+Teachers on student field trips Teachers on personal days Teachers using sick days (including funeral/bereavement) Teachers on jury duty/court appearances